PCS Meaning

 The Emotional Impact of PCS 💕

-Military OneSource: Free counseling, moving tips, and more.
-Imagine a PS5 for PCS!
+• Military OneSource: Free counseling, moving tips, and more.
+Imagine a personal assistant for your move!

-My grandpa former Air Force colonel always says, “Home is wherever the military sends you, but it’s on you to make it joyful.”
+My grandpa, a former Air Force colonel, always says, “Home is wherever the military sends you, but it’s on you to make it joyful.”

 Conclusion 🎖️